SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 ## Plugin *RF2*

 This plugin handles the *rFactor 2* simulation game.
 An application with the name "rFactor 2" needs to be configured in the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#configuration).
 Please set "startRF2" as a special function hook in this configuration.

+## Plugin *RRE*

+This plugin handles the *RaceRoom Racing Experience* simulation game.
+An application with the name "RaceRoom Racing Experience" needs to be configured in the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#configuration).
+Please set "startRRE" as a special function hook in this configuration and define "ahk_exe RRRE64.exe" (yes, three "R"s) as the window title.